rbgrouleff/coolie/README.md

 2. Subclass `Sisyphus::Job` and implement the `perform` method
-3. Instantiate the `Sisyphus::Master`, giving it an instance of your job and optionally an options hash with the key `:workers` specifying the number of workers you need
+3. Instantiate the `Sisyphus::Master`, giving it an instance of your job and optionally an options hash with the key `:workers` specifying the number of workers you need.
+You can also optionally specify a `:logger` in the options hash.
+This is used to log any exceptions the master or workers encounter.
 4. You can start workers by doing one of the following things:
    * Send the `start` message to the master, if the `options` hash was provided.
 This starts a run loop which monitors workers and